Pakistan PM Imran Khan calls for fresh elections after no-confidence vote shot down

 In a reprieve for Mr Khan, the vote against him by the opposition was rejected by deputy speaker Qasim Khan Suri on Sunday, just moments before it was expected to be tabled.

 Mr Suri said the vote was against the country’s constitution.
-An outraged opposition looked on as the assembly session that would have decided Mr Khan’s fate was quickly wrapped up within minutes, reported Geo TV.
+An outraged opposition looked on as the assembly session that would have decided Mr Khan’s fate was quickly wrapped up within minutes.

+Mr Suri, in his dramatic message to the assembly, could be heard saying he was ruling to “disallow” the vote, as lawmakers shouted slogans.

 Mr Khan, right after the shooting down of the vote, addressed the nation and recommended Pakistan president Arif Alvi dissolve the country’s assemblies and called for fresh elections to be held in the country.